Kleisli/Milly.CrudUI/README.md

 }
 ```
 with the preset parameter you can define properties for the entity to be created.
 When you are managing nested structures
-with models organized in categorier e.g. you can hand over the category in which the entity should be created.
+with models organized in categories e.g. you can pass the category in which the entity should be created.

 #### Show.fusion
 ```